What is double vision (diplopia)?

 What causes double vision?

-Double vision can affect either one eye (monocular) or both (binocular), which usually dictates which kind of treatment you’ll require.
+We often take for granted the complex process that occurs for our eyes to be able to function smoothly.
+Our double vision can affect either one eye (monocular diplopia) or both (binocular diplopia), which usually dictates which kind of treatment you’ll require.

 Temporary moments of double vision can be caused by a blow to the head, drinking too much alcohol or extreme tiredness.
 This is short term and usually disappears quickly.